Table of Contents

 Endometriosis is a common condition encountered in approximately 10% of the population in the United States.
 The diagnosis of endometriosis is dependent on biopsy and histological examination, which makes any figures to estimate its incidence an underestimate.

-In certain populations, endometriosis prevalence is known to be high.
+In certain populations, the prevalence of endometriosis is known to be high.
 For instance, up to 50% of women who are infertile have endometriosis.
-Additionally, 80% of women who have chronic lower abdominal pain or painful intercourse have endometriosis as their etiology.
+Additionally, 80% of women with chronic lower abdominal pain or painful intercourse have endometriosis as their etiology.

 Etiology of Endometriosis